-Ms Helen Burgess is the Executive General Manager, Corporate Relations and Governance.
+Ms Helen Burgess is the Executive General Manager - People, Corporate Relations and Governance.
+Leading People & Culture, Helen and her team oversee talent and capability, culture and performance and business partnering.
 Her Corporate Relations remit spans the areas of Advocacy and Media, Events and Community and Internal Communications.
-Her Governance responsibilities include Organisational Governance/Company Secretariat, Group Legal, Internal Audit, Risk Management, and Sustainability.
+Her Governance responsibilities include Organisational Governance/Company Secretariat and Group Legal.
 Helen also oversees strategic alliances.
 Her background and experience is as a senior lawyer with expertise in corporate law and corporate governance.
 Her previous roles include Senior Associate at a major law firm, Company Secretary at the Federal Airports Corporation and as General Counsel and Company Secretary at Sydney Airports Corporation Limited.
 Ms Burgess holds the following qualifications: BA, LLB (Hons), she is a Fellow of the Governance Institute of Australia, and a Fellow of the Australian Institute of Company Directors.